jessechumo/Bookstore-IMS/README.md

 $ npm i
 ```

-- The data base currently in use is ```mongo db ```. with the connection string to the test database already in place.
-To change it to your own mongo database, you can change the connection string from ``` app.module ```.
+- The data base currently in use is ```mongo db ``` with the connection string to the test database already in place.
+To change it to your own mongo database, you can edit the connection string in ``` app.module ```.

 ## Running the app